by Brittany Hall-Scharf

 In addition to obeying speed and no-wake zones, there are many ways you can help protect these threatened species all year round.

-Participate in a coastal cleanup.
+Participate in a coastal cleanup during the annual day in September and everyday.
 Picking up marine debris helps prevent manatees and other wildlife from becoming entangled.
-Volunteers collected 40 bags of trash along Florida’s Adventure Coast during the 2017 Coastal Cleanup!

 Recycle your monofilament.
 Throughout the Adventure Coast, you will find monofilament recycling tubes conveniently placed at favorite fishing spots and boat ramps.
 These tubes are emptied regularly by citizen-scientists and the monofilament recycled to make other plastic products.